 This is where spacing really counts and can save both plants especially when they have very different watering requirements.

-Spacing them the right distance apart will mean that each plant does not have to share the same soil as the other.
+Spacing them at the right distance apart will mean that each plant does not have to share the same soil as the other.
 So soil moisture does not transfer from one area to another.

 One plant can have wet soil while the other can have relatively dry soil.